veronica-principato/mein-portfolio/README.md

 What I learned:

--Basics of HTML and CSS
+Basics of HTML and CSS,
--Working with JavaScript
+Working with JavaScript,
--Handling events
+Handling events,
--Dynamically creating elements in the DOM
+Dynamically creating elements in the DOM,
--Basic logic and error handling
+Basic logic and error handling.

 ## Goal